Co-make-Oct-2019/Frontend/README.md

 ### TODOS:
 ---
-- Setup Redux
+- Setup Redux for post
-- Setup custom axios instance.
+- Setup Redux for comment

 ### Completed:
 ---